-If you’ve never used Skype or had a video interview before, it would be a good idea to conduct a mock video session with a person with whom you trust.
+If you’ve never had a video interview before, or even if you have, it’s a very good idea to have a mock interview with a friend that you trust.
 Are you coming across on camera in the best way?
 Are you pronouncing words clearly enough?
 Is the lighting suitable?
-Get the other person to give you feedback on everything from what you say, to how you present yourself.
-It will prove invaluable for when the real interview comes along.
+Get the other person to give you feedback not only on what you say but how you say it and present yourself.
+This will prove invaluable and will give you more confidence in your meeting.

-Typically after a successful telephone or Skype video interview, you will be invited to attend a more formal face-to-face interview; why not prepare yourself by reading our Interview Tips and Interview Question pages?
+After a successful phone or video interview, you will likely be invited to attend a more formal face-to-face interview; why not prepare yourself by reading our Interview Tips and Interview Question pages?